34 Fun Things To Do in Melbourne with Kids [in 2023]

 You’re heading out of the free tram zone when you go to St Kilda, so you will need to have a myki card for each person in your group.
 Kiddos under 4 travel free and don’t need a myki.

-6. Enjoy some child-friendly meals
+7. Enjoy some kid-friendly meals

 Melbourne is famous for its amazing food scene.
-The best part is that you don’t have to resign yourself to lousy fast food just because you’re here with the kids!
+The best part is that you don’t have to resign yourself to lousy fast food just because you’re here with the kids.
 One of the best family activities in Melbourne can be simply enjoying a meal together.

 Some of the best child-friendly eating options in Melbourne are: